ryanatkn/gro/src/lib/docs/package_json.md

 - [`gro_plugin_sveltekit_app`](./gro_plugin_sveltekit_app.md)
-  copies `package.json` from your project root to your SvelteKit static directory at `.well-known/package.json` during `vite build`, mapping it with the optional [`well_known_package_json` option](./gro_plugin_sveltekit_app.md#well_known_package_json)
+  copies `package.json` from your project root to your SvelteKit static directory at `.well-known/package.json` during `vite build`, mapping it with the optional.
+  [`well_known_package_json` option](./gro_plugin_sveltekit_app.md#well_known_package_json)
 - `gro_plugin_sveltekit_app` outputs `.well-known/src.json`
-  using the `exports` property of `package.json` during `vite build`, containing additional information about the source modules, mapping it with the optional
+  using the `exports` property of `package.json` during `vite build`, containing additional information about the source modules, mapping it with the optional.
   [`well_known_src_json` option](./gro_plugin_sveltekit_app.md#well_known_src_json)
-- `gro_plugin_sveltekit_app` outputs `.well-known/src/` by
+- If you opt in with `well_known_src`, `gro_plugin_sveltekit_app` outputs `.well-known/src/` by
-  copying over `src/` filtered by `filter_well_known_src` during `vite build` - this is costly (usually more than doubling the final output size of the code files in bytes, not counting images and such), and it slows the build because it copies your entire source tree (sorry to hard drives), but the UX is not affected
+  copying over `src/` during `vite build`, filtered by `well_known_src` if it's a function.
+  This is costly (usually more than doubling the final output size of the code files in bytes, not counting images and such), it slows the build because it copies your entire source tree (sorry to hard drives), and it exposes your source code the same as the built files.

-> ⚠️ Setting `"public": true` in `package.json` exposes your source code at your deployed endpoint!
+> ⚠️ Setting `"public": true` in `package.json` exposes your `package.json`
+> and `src.json` metadata with your other built files by default!
+> Further opting in with `well_known_src` exposes your actual source files.
-> If that's the public web, that means your source code is public.
+> If your built files are public, that means these additional files are also public.